What is interpretation? What exactly do interpreters do?

 To pass the oral exam you will need to develop interpreting skills in the 3 most common modes of interpretation: consecutive, simultaneous, and sight.
 You will also need to develop your legal vocabulary.

-Click here to get more information about our consecutive training package, which is ideal for true beginners and contains the following educational tools:
+Click here to get more information about our consecutive training package, which is ideal for beginners and contains the following educational tools:

 - 5 educational videos to develop your consecutive interpretation